The role of small airways in asthma and COPD

 Diagram indicating the MMAD of Fostair and Trimbow in the respiratory system

-Adapted from Usmani et al. 2021.2,14
+Adapted from Usmani et al. 2021.1,5

-* Average particles size of all three components (ICS/LABA/LAMA).8-10
+*Average particle size of all components.

 • device type, including the use of multiple vs single inhaler devices